-Located in the back of the Learning Resource Center (Lodgepole Building) is a room dedicated to mathematics help.
-The lab is staffed by both Mathematics Department faculty and trained tutors.
-There is no need to make an appointment to visit the lab.
-Remote tutoring available by appointment.
+The Math Lab is staffed by both Mathematics Department faculty, staff, and trained tutors.
+There is no need to make an appointment to visit the Math Lab.
+Remote tutoring is available by appointment.
 Study groups are welcome to use the facility.
-A limited number of computers are available both in the LRC Math Lab and in Kaweah 202.
+A limited number of computers are available both in the Math Lab and in Kaweah 202.